iamjaya/iamjaya.github.io/README.md

 This website usage is completely free at no cost of price.
 Anyone who wants to use this website can download and can host in local server or production server or into cloud
 Following categories of people can download this website for training there team employees, studnets etc.

-1. Collegees who teaches Technologies
+1. Colleges who teaches Technologies
 <<<<<<< HEAD
-2. Training institues
+2. Training institutes
 3. IT/Software Companies

 ### Pre Requirements for installing this website
 =======
-2. Training institues
+2. Training institutes
 3. IT/Software Companies